the rules to follow - breaking latest news - Breaking Latest News

 The hydroalcoholic gel

 It is recommended in the absence of a sink and when the hands are not visibly dirty.
 It takes 20 seconds.
-“The hydroalcoholic solution, in the case of frequent washing, is less irritating to the skin and the most effective alcohol concentration is 60-80%,” concludes Angelo Pan.
+In the event of frequent washing, the hydroalcoholic solution is less irritating to the skin and the 60-80% alcohol concentration is more effective, concludes Angelo Pan.

 Infections contracted during hospitalization